Azure/autorest.csharp/README.md

 The [AutoRest](https://github.com/Azure/autorest) tool generates client libraries for accessing RESTful web services.
 ## Usage

-you should either put your swagger in the path ./input/swagger.json OR pass teh option variable SPEC_FILE
+you should either put your swagger in the path ./input/swagger.json OR pass the option variable SPEC_FILE
-- if you alredy cloned and want to load the submodules run `git submodule update --init`

 SPEC_FILE can be a Url or a path, if it is a Url it will downlaoded, if its  path it must be a path raltive to the working folder (e.g. ./input/anotherswagger.json) , or rooted in the /src mount (e.g. /src/input/anotherswagger.json)